deathbeds/pidgy/pidgy/extension.md

 # The interactive `pidgy` interface

-`pidgy` documents are written in interactive programming environments that make it easy to run code and preview outputs.
+`pidgy` documents are written in interactive programming environments that make it easy to run code and preview weave.
 This specific implementation is bound to the `IPython` kernel to be used in `jupyter` `notebook` and `jupyterlab`.

 <!--

     import jupyter, notebook, IPython, mistune as markdown, IPython as python, ast, jinja2 as template, importnb as _import_, doctest, pathlib with _import_.Notebook(lazy=True):
-        try: from . import reuse, tangle
+        try: from . import loader, tangle
-        except: import reuse, tangle
+        except: import loader, tangle
-    with reuse.pidgyLoader(lazy=True):
+    with loader.pidgyLoader(lazy=True):
-        try: from . import outputs, testing
+        try: from . import weave, testing
-        except: import outputs, testing
+        except: import weave, testing
 -->

     def load_ipython_extension(shell: IPython.InteractiveShell) -> None: